Vision-Intelligence-and-Robots-Group/DCIL/README.md

 ![](imgs/fcil_framework.png)

 ## Code

 ### Install dependencies

-torch >= 1.0 torchvision opencv numpy scipy, all the dependencies can be easily installed by pip or conda
+torch >= 1.0 torchvision opencv numpy scipy, all the dependencies can be easily installed by pip or conda.

-This code was tested with python 3.7
+This code was tested with python 3.7.

+We refer to LUCIR (https://github.com/hshustc/CVPR19_Incremental_Learning) to setup the experimental environment.

 ###  Train and Test

-1、 Dowload Dataset ImageNet
+1、 Dowload Dataset ImageNet and Selected 100 Classes Randomlly

 2、 Train and Test Model
 ```
 sh script/sub.sh
 ```
 ### Results
 ![](imgs/sub.png)